robototes/robototes-website/README.md

 ### License

-Copyright (C) 2016 Sammamish Robotics <robototes2412@gmail.com> All rights reserved
+Copyright (C) 2016 Sammamish Robotics <robototes2412@gmail.com>, All rights reserved.

-Any copying and/or distributing and/or use in commercial or non-commercial environments via any medium of this project without the express permission of Robotics Leadership is strictly prohibited
+Any copying and/or distributing and/or use in commercial or non-commercial environments via any medium of this project without the express permission of Robotics Leadership is strictly prohibited.